MetroTenants/squared_away_reporter/README.md

 Set environment variables (database connection information in `database.py`, and `SECRET_KEY`).
 This will only run with an application where the database matches the schema in `models.py`, and it is intended as a read-only app.

-Create a virtual environment, and run `pipenv install`.
+Create a virtual environment, and run `pipenv sync`.
 Once you've installed dependencies, just run `pipenv run python runserver.py` and you should see the application running locally at `localhost:5000`.

 ## Deploying